Fight against glass waste: lab of tomorrow 23 ideation sprint in Albania

 News publ.
-02. Oct 2024
+11. Nov 2024

 News publ.
 21. May 2024

 There needs to be significantly more biodiversity in EU agricultural landscapes.
 To achieve this, an efficient EU agri-environmental support system is required.
-Together with project partners from "CAP4GI – CAP for Diverse Landscapes," adelphi discusses measures, obstacles, and solutions with farmers in Baden-Württemberg and Thuringia.
+Together with project partners from "CAP4GI – CAP for Diverse Landscapes," adelphi research discusses measures, obstacles, and solutions with farmers in Baden-Württemberg and Thuringia.

 Over the past decades, agricultural landscapes have experienced a dramatic decline in biological diversity, marked by the loss of habitats and the sharp decline of many plant and animal species.
 One of the main drivers of this development is the intensification of agriculture and the loss of structural diversity in agricultural landscapes, causing many animal and plant species to lose suitable habitats.
 However, biodiversity in agricultural landscapes provides the foundation for essential ecosystem services such as pollination, natural pest control, water regulation, carbon sequestration, and soil fertility.
 These functions are crucial for agricultural production.
 Therefore, the preservation and restoration of diverse agricultural landscapes are essential for our food security.